-In May Ted McKenzie won the Lavino Open at the Plymouth Country Club and also qualified for the IVB Golf Classic, which was being held in early June at the Whitemarsh Valley Country Club.
+On the second Monday of May Ted McKenzie won the Lavino Shipping Open at the Plymouth Country Club and also qualified for the IVB Golf Classic, which was being held in early June at the Whitemarsh Valley Country Club.
 McKenzie put together a one under par 71 to win by one stroke over Henry McQuiston, Jimmy Taylor and Tom Mastroni, the assistant at the Meadowlands Country Club.
-First prize was \$700.
+First prize was \$700 from a purse of \$3,300.
 The Section members were competing for two places in the starting field at the IVB and for fourteen openings in the pre tournament qualifying round.
 McQuiston defeated Taylor on the third hole of a sudden death playoff for the other exemption into the IVB.
 As an apprentice, Mastroni wasn't eligible for one of the Section's two spots in the starting field.